MP Estate Planning UK

 What is a trust for a vulnerable or disabled person and how can it help?

-A vulnerable beneficiary trust holds assets on behalf of someone with a disability or reduced capacity.
-It lets trustees manage property, cash or investments to pay for care, daily needs and extras while protecting entitlement to means-tested benefits such as Universal Credit, Disability Living Allowance (DLA) or Personal Independence Payment (PIP).
+A vulnerable beneficiary trust is a legal arrangement in which trustees hold assets on behalf of someone with a disability or reduced mental capacity.
+The trustees — not the beneficiary — are the legal owners.
+They manage property, cash or investments and apply the funds for care, daily needs and quality-of-life improvements, while keeping the assets outside the beneficiary’s personal estate.
+That protects entitlement to means-tested benefits such as Universal Credit, Housing Benefit, Disability Living Allowance (DLA) or Personal Independence Payment (PIP).

 Why put assets into a trust rather than leaving them directly to a disabled family member?